 Executive Summary

-For Shopify brands generating $2M–$10M in revenue, AI is not a growth hack.
+For Shopify brands generating $2M–$10M in revenue, AI for ecommerce marketing is not a growth hack.
 It is a margin lever.

 The highest-impact applications include: